marcinnajder/misc/2022_09_19_programming_with_sequences_part_1_introduction_to_powerseq/README.md

 #### pipe

 The final result looks like a SQL query, `filter` operator is a `WHERE` clause, `map` operator is a `SELECT` clause.
 We can image many additional operators like `distinct`, `max`, `join` and so on.
 You could be wondering, is there any simple way to avoid introducing temporary variables like `positiveNumbers` or `positiveCurrencies`?
-Let's introduce `pipe` function
+Yes, it is and it's very simple thanks to `pipe` function

 ```javascript
 function pipe(value, ...funcs) {